 The Hilltop Short-Term Research Fellowship

-The application deadline for these positions has passed.
-Applications were accepted from September 1 to December 15, 2022 for fellowships to be activated within the 2023 calendar year.
+The fellowship application is currently available.
+Applications are accepted through December 15, 2023 for fellowships to be activated within the 2024 calendar year.

 Hilltop Fellowships provide opportunities for individuals with a specific need for the Special Collections at Georgetown University’s Lauinger Library to advance a significant scholarly project on a topic related to Catholicism in any of the disciplines composing Catholic Studies, such as theology and philosophy, history and literature, the arts and the natural and social sciences.

-The fellowships are available for a four-week period with a stipend of $3,000.
-During that month, the fellow will have status as a sponsored university associate and access to the Booth Family Center for Special Collections during its ordinary operational hours.
+The fellowships are available for a four-week period with a stipend of $4,000.
+During that month, the fellow will have status as a Sponsored University Associate (SUA) and access to Georgetown University Library.
+As a Hilltop Fellow with SUA status, the awardee will have unrestricted access to the Library’s general circulating collections, databases, and non-circulating holdings in the Booth Family Center for Special Collections.
 Awardees may combine their Hilltop Fellowship award with other stipendiary support and sabbatical funding.
 Local residency is required for the month of fellowship.